Lewis Hamilton reigns in Spain

 "I felt a synergy with the car that I hadn't been feeling all year," said the Briton who was claiming his 64th career victory and third in Spain at the Circuit de Catalunya.

-Vettel came in for the second stop under Virtual Safety Car (VSC) conditions, the tires on his Ferrari wearing faster than that of his closest rivals, but could not close the gap fast enough on Verstappen, who had stayed out.
+Vettel came in for the second stop under Virtual Safety Car (VSC) conditions when Esteban Ocon's Force India stopped on the track.

+It looked a tactical error by Ferrari, but the German said the tires on his car were wearing faster than that of his closest rivals and he could not close the gap fast enough on Verstappen, who had stayed out.

 This despite the young Dutchman making an error during the VSC as he touched the back of the Williams of Lance Stroll, losing part of his front wing in the process.